Steve Jarvis introduces a different kind of countryside fair in eastern Hiroshima prefecture.

 Exhibition brings together wide selection of these small-scale events and activities into one place, allowing visitors to get a concentrated taste of the best Hiroshima’s countryside has to offer.

-Highlights for the three day events include two stages with music, performance and guest speakers, multiple children’s playgrounds, craft workshops to hone your skills with wood, leather and clay, photographic and soundscape exhibitions and tutorials, and a wide range of stalls selling local foods and produce.
+Highlights for the three day events include two stages with an 88 key weighted keyboard music performance and guest speakers, multiple children’s playgrounds, craft workshops to hone your skills with wood, leather and clay, photographic and soundscape exhibitions and tutorials, and a wide range of stalls selling local foods and produce.
 The night program features a campfire, stargazing, candle art and more.
 Limited numbers of rental tents are available, but if possible, bring your own tent to stay on site.

 For those wanting to branch out, there are nature walks, rental bikes for nearby trails, and Tiergarten also serves as the base for daily tours uncovering many of Jinseki Kougen’s hidden attractions.